Search and Hit Enter

 How do fresh and frozen blueberries compare?

-Fresh berries, on the other hand, sat lower in the baking dish uncooked, but produced a reasonable amount of juicy overflow once baked.
+Fresh blueberries, on the other hand, sat lower in the baking dish uncooked, but produced a reasonable amount of juicy overflow once baked.
 If you like the aesthetic of the beautiful purple liquid overflow, fresh berries are the way to go.

 In terms of the colour of the juice, it seemed to be a darker purple with frozen berries as compared to fresh.
 Frozen produced a slightly bluer purple, while fresh produced a slightly more pinky purple.